NCP minister Bhujbal discharged in Maharashtra Sadan case along with son, nephew | Politics

 Most of the companies floated by the Bhujbals were in the name of employees and were used for siphoning off funds, the ACB has claimed.

-Chhagan Bhujbal is currently the Food, Civil Supplies and Consumer Protection Minister in the Shiv Sena-led MVA government.
-PTI AVI NP RSY RSY
+Chhagan Bhujbal, now the Food, Civil Supplies and Consumer Protection Minister in the Shiv Sena-led MVA government, said false accusations were made against him and his family.

+“I spent more than two years behind bars along with my relatives.
+Several false accusations were made against me and my family.
+But I constructed Maharashtra Sadan like a five-star hotel, and everybody praised it,” the veteran politician said.

+On the other hand, activist Anjali Damania, who had made corruption allegations against Chhagan Bhujbal, said she was going to challenge the verdict in the Bombay High Court.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)